Want more information?

 - Workshop Leader

 The Bureau of Labor Statistics lists employment data for “Vocational Education Teachers, Postsecondary,” but not specifically for the cosmetology trade.
-The BLS says that job demand for postsecondary vocational education instructors is expected to increase 11.8% between now and the year 2022, adding approximately 16,100 during that time.
-The BLS also expects that 36,600 of those jobs will open due to growth and replacements during this decade.
-Currently, there are approximately 136,200 vocational educators employed nationwide.
+The BLS (2015) says that job demand for postsecondary vocational education instructors is expected to increase 12% between now and the year 2022, adding approximately 16,100 jobs during that time.
+Currently, there are approximately 121,200 vocational educators employed nationwide.

 For information about the wages you could expect to earn as an instructor, check out our cosmetology instructor salary page.